abelokopytov/spot/README.md

 For foveal matching one should use hsv_40mm_right.html program.
 The only difference is the position of the stimulus near the right side of the screen.

+Test smartphone is connected to the notebook with WiFi.
+Test smertphone's screen is the extension of notebook screen with the help of the SpaceDesk driver (https://spacedesk.net/).
+The program